 - Sore Tooth: A sore tooth or a toothache is one of the more obvious signs of a dental problem.
 Toothaches typically happen when you have a cavity or some amount of gum disease, but can also happen after an injury or if you have an abscess in your root canal.
 Toothaches should never be ignored, so be sure to see your dentist as soon as you start feeling pain.

-- Dry Mouth: Water, water everywhere, and not a drop to drink!
-If you drink plenty of water but your mouth still feels dry, it could be a sign of an underlying disease or a side effect of certain medications.
+- Dry Mouth: If you drink plenty of water but your mouth still feels dry, it could be a sign of an underlying disease or a side effect of certain medications.
 Smokers also often experience dry mouth.
 While it may seem harmless, saliva is incredibly important to your oral health, as it balances the pH in your mouth and washes away sugar, food, acid, and other things that cause tooth decay.

 - Mouth or Tongue Sores: Mouth sores can have obvious causes, like if you accidentally bite your tongue or a piece of tortilla chip cuts the roof of your mouth.
-However, they can also be symptoms of other issues like viral, fungal, or bacterial infections, like a canker sore or a cold sore.
-However, mouth sores or rough patches in the mouth can be a sign of oral cancer, so if this is a frequent problem, don’t put off seeing a dentist just because it isn’t affecting your teeth.
+However, they can also be symptoms of other issues like viral, fungal, or bacterial infections, such as a canker sore or a cold sore.
+In a worse case, mouth sores or rough patches in the mouth can be a sign of oral cancer, so if this is a frequent problem, don’t put off seeing a dentist just because it isn’t affecting your teeth.

-- Popping, Clicking, Or Pain In Jaw: If your jaw pops every time you take a bite of a sandwich, that’s not normal.
+- Popping, Clicking, Or Pain In Your Jaw: If your jaw pops every time you take a bite of a sandwich, that’s not normal.
 Healthy jaws should move smoothly and without pain.
-When your jaw does not do that, it could be the sign of a sinus infection, arthritis, gingivitis, teeth grinding, or temporomandibular joint (TMJ) disorder.
+When your jaw pops, it could be the sign of a sinus infection, arthritis, gingivitis, teeth grinding, or temporomandibular joint (TMJ) disorder.

-- Sensitive Teeth: If your teeth are sensitive to hot or cold, you might be experiencing normal wear and tear of the hard enamel that protects the sensitive part of your tooth.
+- Sensitive Teeth: If your teeth are sensitive to hot or cold, you might be experiencing normal wear and tear of the hard enamel that protects the sensitive part of your teeth.
 However, it could also be a sign of receding gums, worn down fillings, fractured teeth, or a cavity.
-It is best to make an appointment with a dentist before relying on a tooth desensitizing toothpaste just so we can make sure nothing serious is wrong.
+It is best to make an appointment with a dentist before relying on a tooth desensitizing toothpaste to be sure nothing serious is going on.

 Visit Our Office For A Dental Examination

 When it comes to your oral health, there are certain issues that should not be ignored.
-If you notice any of the above symptoms, please make an appointment at one of our three dental locations.
-Century Dental in Jackson, Century Dental East in Pine Beach, and Seaview Dental in Eatontown are here for your health!
+If you notice any of the above symptoms, please make an appointment at one of our two dental locations.
+Century Dental in Jackson and Seaview Dental in Eatontown.
+We are here for your health!
 Get in touch today to learn more!